Free Iowa Records: Background Checks, Arrests & More

 Going through a background check is essential for renting a home, getting a job (particularly one that deals with financial information or vulnerable populations), and applying for a loan.
 Background check results typically feature a person’s former employers, credit history, and primary address.

-The Iowa DCI record check site mentioned previously in this article can be used to run background checks on others.
-It also offers another background check service for authorized users: SING (The Single Contact Repository).
 SING allows certain organizations to conduct background checks on volunteers and employees involved in social work or healthcare.
 They need to follow these instructions to use the portal, as a SING identification number and PIN is required to access this resource.

 Residents can consult their sheriff’s office or police department to inquire about local background checks.
 They just need to enter “[county name] background check” or “[city] background check” into a search engine to locate the appropriate location and agency.